khangnghiem/khangnghiem.github.io/_sources/3.books/design/universal_principles_of_design/important_principles.md

 Bad outcomes result when the latent-failure holes and active-failure holes line up across multiple slices, allowing undesirable things to get through.
 ![alt text](images/principles_of_design-1.png)

-# 183. Symmetry

-A property of similar or exact correspondence between the configuration of elements.

-1. Reflection symmetry—Elements are mirrored around a central axis or mirror line.
-2. Rotation symmetry—Elements are rotated around a common center.
-E.g. slowflake
-3. Translation symmetry—Elements are repeated in different areas of space.
-E.g. bee honeycombs, schools of fish

-# 184. Testing Pyramid

-A multilayered framework to systematize testing and reduce defects.

 # 185. Threat Detection

 Threatening things are detected more efficiently than nonthreatening things.

-# 186. Top-Down Lighting Bias

-A tendency to interpret objects as being lit from a single light source from above.

-# 187. Uncanny Valley

-Abstract and realistic depictions of human faces are appealing but faces in between are not.
-The cause likely regards innate, subconscious mechanisms evolved for pathogen avoidance—i.e., detecting and avoiding people who are sick or dead.

-# 188. Uncertainty Principle

-Measuring things can change them, often making the results invalid.

-- Sensitivity of the variables
-- Invasiveness of the measure

-This principle is based on Heisenberg’s uncertainty principle in physics.
-Heisenberg’s uncertainty principle states that both the position and momentum of an atomic particle cannot be known because the simple act of measuring either one of them affects the other.

-# 189. Uniform Connectedness

-The brain automatically assumes elements connected by lines or boxes are related.

-- Common regions
-- Connecting lines

 # 190. User-Centered vs. User-Driven Design